MileHacker Logo

 • Be aware that a few items may be imported rather than locally made.

-• Do not purchase unverified antiquities, as they might be illegally obtained.
+• Do not purchase unverified antiquities, as they may be illegally obtained.

-• Understand local value systems and trade practices.
+• Understand local value systems plus business practices.

 Travel Warning

-Kirkuk is a high-risk a place to travel to.
+Kirkuk is a high-risk travel destination.
 All visits demand extensive security planning and constant vigilance.

 This includes engagement with a professional security team and adherence to all local and international advisories.